datasektionen/cashflow-old/README.md

 ## Running the tests

+Run the tests by either running `bin/rake` or `bin/rspec`

 Insert your ugid into config/local.yml in order to get the controller specs to work properly (otherwise the test code can't log in).

+By default, only the reasonably fast tests will actually run.
+This typically includes feature specs.

+If you want to run all the tests, including the slow ones, you can set one of the CI or RUN_ALL environment variables.

 ### Test coverage